 40. How did Garf let that one go?

 Gmail is, of course, the popular web-based email service offered by Google.
 However, back in the 90s, Gmail was something very different indeed.
-Gmail as we know it today arrived in around 2004 – but before that, fans of fat cartoon cat Garfield were able to claim themselves a ‘Garfield Mail’ address.
+Gmail, as we know it today, arrived around 2004 – but before that, fans of fat cartoon cat Garfield were able to claim themselves a ‘Garfield Mail’ address.

 41. Parrots aren’t the best mimics.

 You might think that parrots have the edge in terms of birds learning to speak the human language, but ravens have a better chance of speaking back to you.
 That’s because they are easier to train to mimic voices and even coughs.
 Weirdly enough, Edgar Allan Poe – author of the classic poem ‘The Raven’ – initially intended the eponymous bird to be a parrot.
 ‘Quoth the parrot, ‘Polly want a cracker’’ doesn’t really have the same ring to it – what do you think?